All Episodes

 I'll share it with you when it happens.

-And what is the automatic response uncle Tom?
+And what is the automatic response?

-They're not really authentic uh African Americans.
+They're not really authentic African-Americans.

-They they've been bought and stole.
+They've been bought and sold.

-They're nothing but step and fetches.
+They're nothing but step-and-fetches.

 That's what's said about those guys.